jbavari/jbavari.github.io/source/_posts/2019-12-29-why-i-read-and-write.markdown

 published: false
 ---

 Let me ask you a quick question: if you know that reading is essential to certain parts of learning and growth, then you already know why you read, but is it deeper than that?
-Is it something engrained in our subconscious minds through hudreds if not thousands of years of evolution?
+Is it something engrained in our subconscious minds through hundreds if not thousands of years of evolution?

 In today's current society, the internet has enabled an entire species to read and listen on a global scale.
 Reading and listening is the de facto mechanism in which to share human knowledge to many generations past.
 There are endless amounts of digital content one can get through the medium of the internet.
-(I try and [talk about that here](/blog/2020/01/02/knowledge-consumption-routine/))
+(I try and [dive into that here](/blog/2020/01/02/knowledge-consumption-routine/))

 (NOTE: I'm going to bucket the 'watch' category into listen and/or read.
 People read tons of online junk anyway!)

 We know it in old caves as wall carvings and paintings.
 There is the knowledge those cavemen passed along to their tribe.
 The unfortunate thing about that was that only those who veered onto the wall could read the message.
 The other issue would be - whose cave was this, anyway?! (and what are these large dinosaurs?!)
 These messages might be wrong or have a different method of thinking than we currently do now.
-There's no way to remediate the differences, since the author may not always be available for disucssion.
+There's no way to remediate the differences, since the author may not always be available for discussion.

 The internet, in some sense, eased this burden by providing an infinite level of walls that tribes could erect mass cave paintings in the endless amount of caves.

 However, the internet has also enabled another mystery to the human mind: the paradox of choice.
 How does one today pick what to absorb next? in the millions of physical books, digitial e-books (and scanned copies of ancients), audio books, journals, online journals, blogs, and the bucket category of 'web pages' out in the world?

+> “Learning to choose is hard.
+Learning to choose well is harder.
+And learning to choose well in a world of unlimited possibilities is harder still, perhaps too hard.” ― Barry Schwartz, The Paradox of Choice: Why More Is Less

 Capturing the knowledge itself once found is a near impossible task, I'm not going to even touch on that topic because it's thoroughly argued over enough on Hacker news.
 I'm going to attempt to share how I got to my filter to make reading an absolute enjoyable part of my life.
+Hop on over to my [knowledge](/knowledge) page, as I try to capture my knowledge sources there.

 What isn't clear to me as of late is 'why' I read what I read.
 I'm attempting to write this post to enlighten myself and others about this filter that occurs when I move on to my next book.

-### Add bit about idea of the barry schwartz - paradox of choice quotes

-I love reading, it's my absolute joy in the world.
-I try to capture the book list in my [knowledge](/knowledge) page.

-The 2019 results are mostly in (although, at the time of writing this, there are a few more days left in the year to finish a few more books).
-What is clear though, that most of my reading is in the form of Audible.
-That is the main source of my content at this time.
-I have just recently got another Kindle Paperwhite, which I've replaced with my phone on my bedside stand.
-This little action has triggered the old habit of reading.

 # My Caves